Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Add a screenshot of your GFP structure in PyMol with the chromophore highlighted in red (see week-3 in class instructions).
 Why do you think the structure (barrel structure) might be necessary around the chromophore? (bullet points)

-## (Q3) CHOMP Circuits
+## (Q3) CHOMP Circuits (15 pts)

+Briefly read the abstract from the paper titled: [Programmable protein circuits in living cells](https://science.sciencemag.org/content/361/6408/1252.long)/

+**Q.3.a.** In your own words, what is the primary claim of the paper?
+(1-2 sentences)

+**Q.3.b.** Take a look at Figure below (Part of Figure-2 from the paper).
+Briefly describe what are the inputs and the output to this logic device?
+(Bullet points)

+**Q.3.c.** Does the presented logic device use a *Common Signal Carrier*?
+Why or Why not?
+(1-2 sentences)

+## (Q4)  (15 pts)

+Thinking back to the class we

 ## Extra learning (100% optional):

-If you want to explore more: a different type of DNA logic mentioned briefly in class, please check out this video from Prof. Endy on how to to engineer Boolean integrase Logic (BIL) gates based on DNA flipping...
+If you want to explore more: a different type of DNA logic mentioned in class, please check out this video from Prof. Endy on how to to engineer Boolean integrase Logic (BIL) gates based on DNA flipping...
 [Transcriptors & Boolean Integrase Logic (BIL) gates, explained](https://www.youtube.com/watch?v=ahYZBeP_r5U).

+You can learn more about genetic parts to program bacteria from the paper [here](  https://www.sciencedirect.com/science/article/pii/S0958166906001273?via%3Dihub).

 ## (Q6) Patterns with Logic (0 pts)